cdmandrews/cdmandrews.github.io/3301/project-2.md

 1. Do a "deep dive" on three professional genres that you feel are particularly pertinent for your field or professional goals.
 2. Do a "deep dive" on user-created technical communication related to a non-work activity you participate in or are interested in.

-The end result for either option will be similar: you'll wprofntext you've identified, whether it's a workplace, a profession, or a hobbyist subreddit.
+The end result for either option will be similar: you'll write a report on your research findings, translating the primary and secondary research you'll do into a coherent set of claims about what constitutes "good" technical writing.
+You'll also need to address things that writers must do in order to produce effective technical documentation in the context you've identified, whether it's a workplace, a profession, or a hobbyist subreddit.

 You might think of your audience for this report in a couple of ways, and any one of these will be a good audience for your report:
  - Other folx in your major.
 That is, write your report directed at people who are staring down a future in the career.
 What's important for them to know as professionals-who-will-write, and what is the secret recipe for understanding the documents and situations you've studied?
 How might your report serve their needs?